ioccc-src/winner/1996/schweikh3/README.md

 Amendment One to The Standard.
 If you, dear reader, suffer from this disease, just read `iso646.h`.

-There are no `if' statements.
+There are no `if` statements.
 They have been replaced by `switch () case 1:` or `switch () case 0:` etc. At least one `switch` has a declaration after the opening brace, booh!
 Identifiers are named after random programming languages, BASIC (as `Basic`),